• Skip to main content

 Where to Get More Information

-On the outer packaging, you can see a QR code that will link you directly to the Click & Grow product page.
-This page has additional instructions for any one of the growing pods.
-And it’s super easy with your smartphone.
+The outer packaging contains a QR code that will link you directly to the Click & Grow product page.
+This page has additional instructions for any of the growing pods, and it’s super easy to use your smartphone.

 To activate the QR code, follow these steps.

-Note: Some phones don’t have a scanner built-in to the camera.
-If the notice doesn’t pop up on your phone, you can also just type it in the URL.
-You can use a scanner app like Google Lens.
+Note: Some phones don’t have a scanner built into the camera.
+If the notice doesn’t pop up on your phone, you can also just type in the URL or use a scanner app like Google Lens.

 Update – We Have Basil Seedlings!